dagster-io/dagster/docs/sections/api/apidocs/libraries/dagster_k8s.rst

 Manual kind cluster setup
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The test fixtures provided by ``dagster-k8s`` automate the process described below, but sometimes its useful to manually configure a kind cluster and load images onto it.
+The test fixtures provided by ``dagster-k8s`` automate the process described below, but sometimes
+it's useful to manually configure a kind cluster and load images onto it.

 First, ensure you have a Docker image appropriate for your Python version.
 Run, from the root of
 the repo: